NorbertBM/barnicoin.github.io/README.md

 # barnicoin.github.io
 This is a blockchain meant for educational purpesos only.

 Pls bare in minde that this is not a acctual real blockchain, there is absolutly no financial value in this accepting the enormas value of beeing part of a comuniti.
-This is meant

  Hi, this is a block from the BarniCoin Blockchain.
 If you wish to add to this blockchain and do the following:
   ## Todo: